12 Best Places To Travel With Your Dog In The U.S.

 Myrtle Beach is another dog-friendly destination that allows dogs on the beaches in the early morning and late evening.
 Just keep them off the beaches during the prime time of the day.
 Other play areas are the Barc Park and the North End Dog Park at Grand Strand.

 Dogs who love to hike and be in the outdoors all day long will enjoy a trip to Acadia National Park along the coast of Maine with you.
 There are lots of trails here to explore that are suitable for a wide range of skill levels, depending on whether your pup is an expert or novice hiker.
 Leashes are required in the park, so keep a hold on your dog for everyone’s safety.
-Afterwards, head over to the town of Bar Harbor to check out Hadley Point Beach or one of the other dog-friendly beaches in the area.
+Afterward, head over to the town of Bar Harbor to check out Hadley Point Beach or one of the other dog-friendly beaches in the area.

 Carmel, California is always a favorite place among dog lovers because there aren’t restrictive leash laws.
 Travelers should ensure that their pups are ready for that level of freedom before cutting them loose!
 Let your pup hang his head out the window as you cruise down Seventeen Mile Drive, and spend plenty of time at the dog-friendly beaches here.